Stand Your Ground Law Florida

 Even if the police do arrest the person and the prosecutor charges the person with a crime, a defense attorney can request what is called a Stand Your Ground Hearing before any trial ever takes place.
 At such a hearing, the prosecutor would have to prove to a judge by clear and convincing evidence that the person’s use of force (or threat to use force) was not justified.

 The clear and convincing standard is higher than the probable cause standard but less than the proof beyond a reasonable doubt standard used at a jury trial.

 Going back to our first example, even if the police had arrested Tom and charged him with battery, Tom’s defense attorney could request a Stand Your Ground Pretrial Hearing.
 At the hearing, the prosecutor would call witnesses and present other evidence.
-If the judge were to decide that the prosecutor had not proved by clear and convincing evidence that Tom’s karate chop of Harry was unjustified, the judge would give Tom Stand Your Ground Immunity.
+If the judge were to decide that the prosecutor had not proved by clear and convincing evidence that Tom’s actions were unjustified, the judge would give Tom Stand Your Ground Immunity.